 - Stephen Bonner (WSET, Cape Wine Academy Certificate, Spanish Wine Educator/Sherry Specialist, ISG): Barbours, Wellies, and Wine

-Personally, I think wine writers should obtain certification—and I’ll throw in a “get some industry experience” into the mix.
+Personally, I think it would be good if writers obtained certification—and I’ll throw in a “get some industry experience” into the mix.
 The problem we have right now is not so much a lack of enthusiasm, but rather a lack of experience and training.
 If wine writers could find a nice balance between certification and practical experience, I think this would be ideal.
 We should not mandate it, but I think those who take wine writing seriously should consider it.

-After all, wine writers have to know what they are talking about and finding that balance between education and hands on experience would build confidence and credibility.
+After all, wine writers should have a good grasp of the topics they write about and finding a balance between education and hands on experience would build confidence and credibility.
 I credit much of my knowledge to education and hands on restaurant and winery experience.
-I can attest that the knowledge a wine writer might gain using this method would help them expand their horizons and consider different angles and perspectives on many subjects.
+I can attest the knowledge wine writers might gain using this method would help them expand their horizons and consider different angles and perspectives on many subjects.
 I don’t think it’s unrealistic to expect more from wine writers, do you?